Sponsor Nurses, Doctors, Dentist, Midwife and Medical professionals from EU as an Approved Sponsor in Health and Care Visa as a skilled worker

 Cost of Health and Care Visa

-For example, you apply for a health and care skilled worker visa with your partner for three years, you will pay £1220 for visa fees and National Health Service- Health Surcharge £1872 for your partner.
-The total cost of the visa will be £3092.
+For example, you apply for a health and care skilled worker visa with your partner for three years, you will pay £464 towards visa fees.

-List of Required Documents for Health and Care Visa
+General List of Required Documents for UK Health and Care Visa

 - The certificate of sponsorship (Cos) reference number – your employer will give you this